Eckhart Tolle: Spiritual experience

-He stopped studying for his doctorate, and for a period of about two years after this he spent much of his time sitting, “in a state of deep bliss," on park benches in Russell Square, Central London, "watching the world go by.”
+He stopped studying for his doctorate, and for a period of about two years after this spent much of his time sitting "in a state of deep bliss" on park benches in Russell Square, Central London, "watching the world go by".
 He stayed with friends, in a Buddhist monastery, or otherwise slept rough on Hampstead Heath.
-His family thought him “irresponsible, even insane."
-He changed his first name from Ulrich to Eckhart; according to some reports this was in homage to the German philosopher and mystic, Meister Eckhart.
-A 2012 interview article states that he saw the name Eckhart on one of a pile of books in a dream, and knew he had written the book; soon after in real life he ran into a psychic friend who called him Eckhart out of nowhere, so he changed his name.
+His family thought him "irresponsible, even insane".
+He changed his first name to Eckhart; according to some reports this was in homage to the German philosopher and mystic Meister Eckhart.
+In a 2012 interview he said he saw the name Eckhart on a book in a dream, and knew he had written the book; soon thereafter, he ran into a psychic friend who called him Eckhart out of nowhere, so he changed his name.